 This component of the Global Framework also recommends that established data management tools, techniques and standards be used to facilitate the integration and management of the geocode within the dataset, including address to geocode linking mechanisms.
-This will ensure that all statistical data is consistently geospatially enabled and that the following objectives are met:
+This will ensure that all statistical data is consistently geospatially enabled and the following objectives are met:

-- Consistent and interpretable geocode information. - Simplified aggregation of data for larger geographies through storage of an identifier or code for a small area geography or standard grid square for each unit record. - Adaptation to changes to existing geographies or to allow compilation of data for new geographies (while also being conscious of the consequential confidentiality risks associated with differencing). - Enable the flexible use of geocoded unit records in future analysis and visualisation. - Effective data management, including protection of privacy and compilation of metadata. - Clear maintenance and custodianship roles.
+- Consistent and interpretable geocode information. - Simplified aggregation of data for larger geographies or where change occurs, through storage of an identifier or code for a small area geography or standard grid square for each unit record. - Enable the flexible use of geocoded unit records in future analysis and visualisation. - Effective data management, including privacy and metadata. - Clear maintenance and custodianship roles.